matthewyang204/Timer/README.md

 4. Drag the python app to the alias of the Applications folder.
 It may ask for your admin password, enter it if prompted.
 The app will now be in your Applications folder.

 To use:
-1. Launch the python app (script).
+1. Launch the Timer.py file from your Applications.
-2. Follow the prompts in the terminal to configure hours, minutes, and seconds.
+3. Follow the prompts in the terminal to configure hours, minutes, and seconds.
-3. Wait for the terminal to count to 0 hours, 0 minutes, 0 seconds.
+4. Wait for the terminal to count to 0 hours, 0 minutes, 0 seconds.
-4. Close the terminal when the timer has finished.
+5. Close the terminal when the timer has finished.

 To update:
 1. Follow the installation steps listed above; it merges the new version with the existing old one.